-- If you run Titan Go with an Editor/Simulator AvoKey, you will get one universe of DMX (via Art-Net) with no spoilers.
-With a T1 or T2 connected you will get one or two universes of DMX via XLR and Art-Net with no spoilers. - If you run a simulated console, you will get full DMX output on all universes but periodically random DMX values will be sent down all DMX outputs as a "spoiler", please wait for this to stop before continuing programming.
+- If you run the Titan Go application with an Editor AvoKey, you will get one universe of DMX (via Art-Net) with no spoilers.
+With a T1 or T2 connected you will get one or two universes of DMX via XLR and Art-Net with no spoilers. - If you start Titan Simulator and run a simulated console, you will get full DMX output on all universes but periodically random DMX values will be sent down all DMX outputs as a "spoiler", please wait for this to stop before continuing programming.